ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 Python supports class attributes that each attribute name is typed once like the following.

 ```python
 class Vector:
     x = 0
     y = 0
 ```

 However, class attributes are shared by all instances.
 Is it possible to use the simple class attribute syntax to create instance attribute?
-Python metaprogramming provides multiple approaches.
+Python meta-programming provides multiple approaches.

 ### `_init_subclass__`